rydmike/flex_color_scheme/README.md

     typically gets no primary branding applied.
 Only in the heavy choice is there a small amount.
 Whereas `background` in a FlexColorScheme theme receives the most color branding of the surface colors.
-This fits well for where the `background` color is typically used in Material background by Widgets, but it does not go so well together with `scaffoldBackground`, which is the reason why it has its own color value in this implementation.
+This fits well for where the `background` color is typically used in Material background by Widgets, but it does not go so well together with `scaffoldBackground`.
+    This is why it has its own color value in this implementation.

   * The `dialogBackgroundColor` uses the `ColorScheme.surface` color instead of `ColorScheme.background`.
-The `background` color needed the strongest branding when branding is used, but this did not look so good on dialogs, so its color choice was changed to `surface` instead, that gets much lighter branding in FlexColorScheme when it is used.
+The `background` color needed the strongest branding when branding is used, but this did not look so good on dialogs.
+Therefore, its color choice was changed to `surface` instead, that gets much lighter branding in FlexColorScheme when it is used.
 With standard Material surface colors, the `background` and `surface` colors are the same, so there is no difference when using